Bar Kokhba Revolt: Judaea between the two revolts

-In the revolt's aftermath, Judaea underwent administrative restructuring: a senatorial-rank legate was appointed as governor, and Legio X Fretensis, which had taken part in the conquest of Jerusalem, was permanently stationed there, establishing its base amid the city's ruins.
-The regions of Judea and Idumaea were designated as a military zone, administered directly by officers of the legion.
-Former soldiers, along with other Roman citizens, established themselves in the province.
+Following the revolt, Judaea underwent administrative restructuring: a senatorial-rank official (legate) was appointed governor, and Legio X Fretensis, which had participated in the conquest of Jerusalem, was permanently garrisoned amid the city's ruins.
+The central and southern regions of Judaea, namely Judea (proper) and Idumaea, were designated a military zone, administered by officers of the legion.
+(Note: Note the distinction between Judea, the geographic region centered on Jerusalem and encompassing the Judaean Mountains, Judaean Lowlands, and Judaean Desert, and Judaea, the broader Roman administrative unit.
+The latter included Judea proper alongside other regions of the southern Levant, such as Samaria, Idumaea, Galilee, and Perea.)
+Former soldiers and other Roman citizens settled in the province.